agmcfarland/FluPipeline/README.md

   --use_strain          name of strain.
 No file extensions in name.
 [None] --base_quality        keep reads that have at least an average of this
                         phred-scaled value.
 [30]
-  --no_deduplicate      do not conduct read deduplication.
+  --keep_duplicates      do not conduct read deduplication.
 [False] --remove_NTs_from_alignment_ends
                         remove this many bases from the left and right of each read prior to mapping.
 [3]